 - do you suffer from the type of fatigue where your brain is active and can’t relax, but your body is exhausted?

 - do you suffer from occasional insomnia?

 - do you snore and suffer from the symptoms of sleep apnea?

 You can be athletic, eat right and still be sick.
-It’s important to listen to our bodies when they speak to us, so that we have the strength to live the lives we dream.
+It’s important to listen to our bodies when they speak to us so that we have the strength to live the lives we dream of.

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.